carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-If the function has a ``swiftasync`` parameter, that argument will initially be stored at the returned address.
+If the caller has a ``swiftasync`` parameter, that argument will initially be stored at the returned address.
 If not, it will be initialized to null.

 '``llvm.localescape``' and '``llvm.localrecover``' Intrinsics